unicovoit/unicovoit/README.md

 *UniCovoit doesn't handle payments*

-## Feedback
+## Contribute and Support

+If you want to contribute to the project, feel free to open an issue or create a pull request.

-If you have any feedback, please open an issue, contact me on Discord (finxol#8918), Twitter or via email on contact@finxol.io
+If you have any feedback, you can reach me on Discord (finxol#8918), Twitter or via email on contact@finxol.io

+You can also support the project by donating to the [GitHub Sponsorship Program](https://github.com/sponsors/finxol).

 ## Tech Stack